towilde/azure-vm-operations/README.md

 **2)** Under OPERATIONS click Backup

-**3)** In the top Menu select “Restore VM” and in the new blade that opens, select a restore poinrt and the “OK” button.
+**3)** In the top Menu select “Restore VM” and in the new blade that opens, select a restore point and the “OK” button.

 ![Restore VM](https://github.com/towilde/azure-vm-operations/blob/master/images/restore-vm.png "Restore VM")